811 South Main St

 Statesboro, GA 30458

-Whether you need tires for a sub-compact, full-size luxury car, RV, pickup, SUV, CUV, or Minivan – 4X4, 4X2, RWD, AWD, or FWD – Hybrid, Gas, Electric, or Diesel – whether you drive on the street, off-road in mud, or somewhere in between, D & R Car Care has a full-service tire shop with the best selection of tires available to you.
+It doesn’t matter if you drive a sub-compact, full-size luxury car, RV, pickup, SUV, CUV, or Minivan – 4X4, 4X2, RWD, AWD, or FWD – Hybrid, Gas, Electric, or Diesel.
+Whether you drive on the street, off-road in mud, or somewhere in between, D & R Car Care has a full-service tire shop with the best selection of vehicle tires available to you.
 We offer the most reliable tire repair, also.
 When you have a damaged tire, give us a call and let us help.

 We are committed to making sure you always get the best value.
 Not sure which tires are right for your car or truck?
 Give us a call or stop by our tire shop so one of our qualified technicians can help you find the right tire to fit your needs.
 Whether you need tires, tire repair, wheel alignment, automotive maintenance, or full-service repairs in Statesboro, GA & the surrounding areas, D & R Intensive Car Care is the best choice for you!

 When buying tires, it’s important to understand that tires come in many different sizes.
 The correct tire size determine the tire’s performance, suitability, and overall appropriateness for your driving needs.
 It is recommended that you check your owner’s manual or ask one of our tire professionals to understand what size of tires are correct for your vehicle.
 The following information about your tire’s size and type may be found on its sidewall: